 7. Closure is about finding meaning (not saying good-bye).

 If you had to return home with little warning, you probably feel cheated out of saying a proper good-bye.
 And because of that, you may feel like your abroad experience lacks closure.
-You might even feel like your whole abroad experience has been tainted.

 I get it.
-After our break up, my ex and I never acknowledged each others existence ever again (we were incredibly mature back then, ha!).
+After our sudden break up, my ex and I never acknowledged each others existence ever again (we were incredibly mature back then, ha!).
 Because we weren’t on speaking terms, there was no opportunity for meaningful closure (so I thought at the time).
 There was only getting on with my life.

 While I did bounce back, the sudden and traumatic way the relationship ended cast a dark cloud over my memory of our time together, even the good times — many of which were entwined with significant life milestones.